Godzilla: Destroy All Monsters Melee

 Godzilla: Destroy All Monsters Melee is a fighting game based on Toho's Godzilla franchise.
 It was developed by Pipeworks Software and published by Infogrames under the Atari brand for GameCube in 2002.

 A companion game developed by WayForward Technologies for Game Boy Advance, Godzilla: Domination!, was released in November of the same year.
 Destroy All Monsters Melee was later released for Xbox in 2003, featuring additional content and enhanced graphics.
 A sequel, Godzilla: Save the Earth, was released in November 2004.

+A remastered version will be released on November 3, 2026 for Microsoft Windows, PlayStation 5, Xbox Series X and Nintendo Switch 2.